Questions about Coronavirus COVID-19 Answered

 - Avoid touching your eyes, nose or mouth with unwashed hands.

 - If you are ill, cover your mouth & nose with a tissue if you cough or sneeze.
 Immediately throw away the used tissue in the trash can afterward and wash your hands with soap & water for 20 seconds.
 If tissue not available, please cough or sneeze into your elbow.

 - If you or someone in your household is ill, clean & disinfect commonly touched surfaces in your home such as tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets and sinks.
 Most common EPA certified cleaners will work.
 An alternative to products such as Lysol or Clorox would be 4 teaspoons household bleach mixed with 1 quart of water.

 What are the symptoms of COVID-19?

-Symptoms may appear 2 to 14 days after exposure (average is 4 days) and vary in intensity from person to person.
+Symptoms may appear 2 to 14 days after exposure (average is 4 days) and vary in intensity from mild to severe.